Horse racing captures the public’s imagination like no other sport.

 A horse that performers in certain track conditions.

 Betting on a horse to either win or place.
-Typically the bet value is the same, meaning if you place an each way bet for $2 you wager $1 for the horse to win and $1 for it to place.
+Typically both parts of the each-way bet in horse racing value is the same, meaning if you place an each way bet for $2 you wager $1 for the horse to win and $1 for it to place.

 A person who will retrieve discarded tickets, especially after a protest regarding the outcome of a race has been lodged, since many punters will throw a ticket away after a race if they think the outcome is final.
 Thankfully people using an online bookmaker do not have to worry about the emu and hopefully it will become extinct.